-Jeanswest Australia is committed to ensuring that all our factory partners uphold the same high standards of social and quality compliance that we do as a leading retailer.
+Jeanswest Australia and New Zealand (JW) is committed to ensuring that all our factory partners uphold the same high standards of social and quality compliance that we do as a leading retailer.
 We utilise an internal social compliance team, external 3rd party auditors and multiple factory visits per year by our product team to achieve this.
-Audits are carried out on new factories being considered for the production of Jeanswest merchandise.
+Audits are carried out on new factories being considered for the production of JW merchandise.
 These audits are then carried out on a regular basis, including on-site visits, with reports provided to us, including areas of improvement required.
 All factory partners are bound by our Supplier Code of Conduct and provide signed acknowledgements of their commitment to our minimum expectations and brand values.

 We are committed to continuous improvement towards ethical and transparent best practice and we take seriously our responsibility to our customers, our employees, our workers within our supply chain and the communities in which we operate.
 We make clothes we are proud of and want our customers to feel proud of the clothes they buy from us.